9 Steps to Know Everything: Building Marketing Analytics for Comfy

 - At what stage of the funnel did a particular channel perform most effectively?

-Google Analytics can’t answer these questions because it isn’t an end-to-end analytics system.
+Google Analytics can’t answer these questions because it isn’t an marketing analytics system.
 In standard Google Analytics reports, the value of an order is distributed between traffic sources according to attribution models, which don’t take into account the mutual influence of channels.
 Often, the Last Non-Direct Click model is used by default.
 This means that if a client comes to a site ten times from paid traffic sources before making a purchase and on the eleventh time is redirected from a Google Ads campaign and does make a purchase, the entire value of the order will be attributed to the Google Ads campaign.

 Standard First Click, Last Click, and Last Non-Direct Click models don’t take into account nearly 80% of sessions made before conversion.
 You might argue that Google Analytics, in addition to these models, offers alternative models that allow you to evaluate the role of channels when they participate in the middle of the chain.
 Plus, it’s possible to view and compare statistics from different attribution models.